siemens/ghostwire/README.md

   | docker compose -f - up
 ```

-Finally, visit http://localhost:5000 and start looking around Linux kernel
+Finally, visit http://localhost:5000 and start looking around the virtual
-namespaces, as well as mount points with their hierarchies.
+container networking, IP and DNS configuration, open and forwarded ports, and
+much more.

 > ⚠ This quick start deployment will **expose TCP port 5000** also to clients
 > external to your host.
 Make sure to have proper network protection in place.

 ## Eye Candy!

-### Virtual "Wires"
+### Lots of Virtual "Wires"

 A slightly busy Industrial Edge host: